 Dry Shampoos continue to crash the daily shampoo-and-repeat party.
-According to Mintel, regular shampoo usage has seen a slight decline, as 85% (2016) of those polled indicated they wash their hair less, compared to 89% just a year earlier (2015).
-In addition to just washing their hair less frequently, consumers are purchasing more dry shampoos as indicated, with usage increasing by 4% in 2016(2).
-However, it hasn’t always been positive for dry shampoos.
-Their slow rise to fame is attributed to an adjustment in their marketing message.
-In 2006, dry shampoos focused on ease of use and UV protection.
-Now they are positioned as time savers and tout free-from claims.
+Dry shampoos’ slow rise to fame is attributed to an adjustment in their marketing message.
+Starting in 2006, dry shampoos focused on ease of use and UV protection.
+Now they are positioned as time savers, styling aids and tout free-from claims.

 Don’t expect this rise to fame to slow down anytime soon.
 As the world continues to deal with water scarcity, dry shampoos address this global concern.